 Note: Just planning to study dance?
 Choose from dance schools, conservatories, colleges, and universities that are NASD-accredited.
-You can also check out a list of the best college dance programs for 2018–2019 here.
+You can also check out a list of the best college dance programs here.

 Dance is so much more than learning steps and wearing fancy clothes on stage.

 To get through countless rehearsals and build a career as a professional dancer you need grit.